 Following the death of his parents, the Master of Wine decided to take on something individual to celebrate their lives and give something back.

 Founder of Our Fathers, Giles Cooke said: “I wanted to do something really personal and I have definitely managed that – though in hindsight I maybe should have just run a marathon!

-“I’ve dedicated my life to making wine so producing Our Fathers is something that has meant a lot on a number of levels.
+“I’ve dedicated my life to making wine and cellar-store it in Toronto, ON, Canada, so producing Our Fathers is something that has meant a lot on a number of levels.

 “The result is a wine that I’m proud and delighted to have produced.

 “The reviews have been excellent as well so hopefully we will see as many people as possible trying it out and helping to raise money for some amazing causes.”